ArchanaPrasad/PhysicalIQA/README.md

 Link to the Readme.md file of the model used - https://github.com/isi-nlp/ai2/blob/ai2_stable/README.md

 ## Tasks in Progress:
-    1. Implementing the base model.
+    1. Improving the acuuracy of the base model.
     2. Learning common implementations in PyTorch.
     3. How to do error analysis.